-- (a) "School bus" sign - (i) This sign, the model of which is given in annex 1 to this Consolidated Resolution, should be shown on the front and rear of all buses and coaches used solely for the carriage of schoolchildren and should be clearly visible for the drivers of other vehicles, without interfering with the field of vision of the bus or coach driver. - In countries where a different sign is prescribed, comprising for example the word "children", this sign may replace the sign "school bus" on vehicles transporting children, but should comply with the technical characteristics set out below. - (ii) The background of the sign shall be amber-coloured and consist of retro-reflective material.
-The sign to be shown on the rear of the bus or coach shall be in the form of a square of 400 mm x 400 mm.
-The sign to be shown on the front may be smaller, but not less than 210 mm x 250 mm. - (iii) In order to improve safety in the vicinity of the bus or coach, the pictogram of this sign may be equipped with amber lighting showing up the silhouettes of figures, consisting of flashing lights, preferably in the form of light-emitting diodes.
+- (a) "School bus" sign - (i) The "school bus" sign hereafter [...], should be shown on the front and rear of all buses and coaches used solely for the carriage of schoolchildren and should be clearly visible for the drivers of other vehicles, without interfering with the field of vision of the bus or coach driver.

+In countries where a different sign is prescribed, comprising for example the word "children", this sign may replace the sign "school bus" on vehicles transporting children, but should comply with the [...] characteristics set out in the first indent of (ii) below.

+(ii) When the above "school bus" sign is used, it shall conform to the following prescriptions:

+- The background of the sign shall be amber-coloured and consist of retro-reflective material: - The sign to be shown on the rear of the bus or coach shall be in the form of a square of 400 mm x 400 mm.
+The sign to be shown on the front may be smaller [...]. - (iii) In order to increase the safety of children while boarding or alighting the bus or coach, the "school bus" sign should be equipped with amber winking lights highlighting the silhouette of children, preferably in the form of electroluminescent diodes.
 This lighting should be switched on only when the vehicle stops to allow children to board or alight.

-(b) Special flashing lights
+(b) Special warning lamps

-In addition to the sign "school bus", national legislation may provide, on school buses and coaches concerned exclusively with this type of transport, the installation of special flashing lights in the front and rear of the vehicle in order to signal the boarding and alighting of children.
+In addition to the sign "school bus", national legislation may, on school buses and coaches concerned exclusively with this type of transport, provide for the installation, in the front and rear of the vehicle, of special warning lamps emitting a flashing light according to article 32, paragraph 14 (b), of the Vienna Convention on Road Traffic, in order to signal the boarding and alighting of children.
 Such lights, placed at the four top corners of the vehicle, should, when activated, light up in an alternating sequence: when one side is lit, the other should automatically switch off.

-In the absence of or in addition to these flashing lights, national legislation should require [...] simultaneous flashing of all amber direction-indicator lights, in accordance with the provisions of paragraphs 39 and 42 of annex 5 to the Convention on Road Traffic (1968).
+In the absence [...] of these flashing lights, national legislation should require the simultaneous flashing of all amber direction-indicator lights, in accordance with the provisions of paragraphs 39 and 42 of annex 5 to the Convention on Road Traffic (1968).